Zabag (ancient territory)

-Samuel Bochart suggested that Jabad is the island of Iabadiu as mentioned by Ptolemy; it's reads ἰαβαδίου, thas is iaba-diu, or the island of Java.
-He argue that "iaba diu" means the island of barley, and the word "iaba" is based on the Arabic word jabad or aibad, by which is signified a grass or a grain of barley intended for fattening cattle.
-Bochart also argue that the correct interpretaion of Iabadiu is νῆσος (nesos, islands) not νήσου (nísou, island).
-On critical edition of Stephanus of Byzantium, Abraham Berkelius argue that the island of Iabadiu, as presented by Ptolemy, is Iaba diu, or the island of Java; and for the Persians and Indians there is no one who does not know that "diu" denotes the island, and "iaba" signifies grass or grain of barley.
+Samuel Bochart suggested that Jabad is the island of Iabadiu as mentioned by Ptolemy: "it's reads ἰαβαδίου, thas is iaba-diu, or the island of Java".
+He argues that "iaba diu" means the island of barley, and the word "iaba" is based on the Arabic word jabad or aibad, by which is signified a grass or a grain of barley intended for fattening cattle.
+Bochart also argue that the correct interpretation of Iabadiu is νῆσος (nesos, many islands) not νήσου (nísou, an island).
+On critical edition of Stephanus of Byzantium, Abraham Berkelius argues that the island of Iabadiu, as presented by Ptolemy, is Iaba diu, or the island of Java; and for the Persians and Indians there is no one who does not know that "diu" denotes the island, and "iaba" signifies grass or grain of barley.

 Its exact location, however, is still the subject of debate among scholars.
 Other possible locations such as northern Borneo and Philippines have also been suggested.